Fricks Locks Historic District: Canal era

 While some buildings date from the American Revolutionary War era, the village name was a result of the "Schuylkill Navigation" canal.
 The canal required construction, in the early 1820s, of a set of locks at that point along the Schuylkill River.
-Locks #54 and #55 were built on farmland acquired from John Frick and the village became known as Frick's Locks.
+Locks #54 and #55 were built on farmland acquired from John Frick and the village became known as Frick's Locks The two locks were built as a part of a larger network called the Schuylkill Navigation System, a system of 18 dams, 17 stone aqueducts, a tunnel and 118 other locks to straighten the meandering Schuylkill River into the Schuylkill Canal.
+The canal spanned both Chester and Montgomery counties and facilitated waterway transportation and the ferrying of goods, mostly coal, into Philadelphia.
+The canal opened in 1824.
 The village thrived due to the economic stimulus of the canal.
 Eventually the commercial canal traffic declined toward the turn of the century and gave way to the railroad.
 Frick's Locks had become the singular Frick's Lock after the Pennsylvania Schuylkill Valley Railroad arrived and built a station with the latter name.
-The canal was filled in starting in 1942.
-While the railroad eventually declined after Conrail was formed on April 1, 1976, the village remained inhabited until near the end of the 20th century.
+The canal was in use until late 1925, when floods filled in portions of it.
+The canal closed in 1930.
+During its peak, the canals had about 1,400 boats a year (or eight boats a day) pass through transporting about 1.7 million tons of goods, both coal and agricultural goods.